Frequently Asked Questions about Whale Watching

-If you are travelling long distances on the day of your whale watching tour, we strongly advise you contact our booking office to check weather conditions (Tel: +354-464 7272).
+If you are travelling long distances on the day of your tour, we strongly advise you contact our booking office to check weather conditions (Tel: +354 464 7272).

-What is the best time (month, hour) to go whale watching?
+What is the best time to go whale watching?

 Sightings depend on weather and sea conditions which are constantly changing.
 Number and species of whales in the bay vary from day to day since the whales come here to feed and the feeding conditions are impossible to predict.

 Which clothing is best to wear?

 A rule of thumb is to dress as warmly as possible before heading out.
 It can often be really cold staying out on sea for three hours.
 Any kind of normal shoes is fine although we don’t recommend wearing sandals.
 Aboard we keep raincoats and warm overalls if necessary.

 Do you offer tours to Grímsey?

 We don’t have scheduled tours to Grímsey but we offer tours to Grímsey for groups upon request.
 Individuals can possibly join these trips so it doesn’t hurt to ask at our ticket office or simply call us or send an e-mail.
 We also have our scheduled tour NSE-1 Edge of the Arctic, a two day sailing, throughout the summer which includes a visit to Grímsey.
 See further information here.

 Is it all right to bring young children?

 Yes, children of all ages are welcome and it’s also fine to take strollers with you on board.
 We recommend to dress the children warmly and ask about weather and sea conditions before you decide to go.

 Do you sell any refreshments on board?

 No, we don’t.
 Your’re welcome to bring your own refreshments.
 We do however offer hot chocolate and cinnamon rolls on the way back.